-These Chinese migrant workers sacrificed their daily bowl of rice for the future generation they may never know.
+These Chinese migrant workers sacrificed their daily rice bowl for the future generation they may never know.
 Like we may also never see the fruits of our sacrifice and love – but that is Ok.
 That should never stop us from loving and sacrificing for another human being.

-I love this quote by Gaylord Nelson, an American Politician and Environmentalist from Wisconsin when he said:
+I loved this quote by Gaylord Nelson, an American Politician and Environmentalist from Wisconsin when he said:

 This kind of sacrifice these migrant workers are making is a sacrifice they may never get thanks for.
 It may be an unspoken kind of sacrifice that will never be acknowledged.
 People may never really know or understand their sacrifice.

-Many times, we may feel our love for another person is not appreciated or reciprocated.
+We may often feel our love for another person is not appreciated or reciprocated.
 We may love a child or spouse, and they decide to go in a direction in life that we may disagree with.
 We may feel discouraged or upset and feel our love and sacrifice is a waste of our time and efforts.
-But love and a silent sacrifice for another person is never a waste.
+But love and a silent sacrifice for another person are never a waste.

-Why do people migrant to work somewhere else?
+Why do people migrate to work somewhere else?

-There are many reasons why someone may migrant to work in another location or another country.
-For some, it may just be economics in that they hope to have a better life.
+There are many reasons why someone may migrate to work in another location or country.
+For some, it may be economics because they hope to have a better life.
 But for others, it may be much more complicated than that.
 Below are some of the reasons.
-This list is not meant to be exclusive as there be many reasons why people look to migrant to find work, but here are some of the more common ones:
+This list is not meant to be exclusive, as there be many reasons why people look to migrants to find work, but here are some of the more common ones:

 - Economics – They may not be able to survive in their present situation, so they need to leave to eat and survive.

-- Land issues – Could be their land that they farmed on was taken away from them, or they have no land to farm on, or the land has dried up and can no longer farm on it.
+- Land issues could be the land they farmed on was taken away from them, or they have no land to farm on, or the land has dried up, and they can no longer farm on it.

 - Unemployment – There may be no jobs or work in their home areas.

-- A large family that needs support – They may have a large family and not enough income to support them.
+- A large family that needs support may have a large family and not enough income to support them.

 - Natural Calamities – There could be natural calamities that come and destroys their homes, so they have no choice but to leave.

-- Dangerous environment – They may be living in the constant fear of being killed either through war, gang violence, or other things, so they leave to try to find a better and safer life.
+- Dangerous environment – They may be constantly afraid of being killed through war, gang violence, or other things, so they leave to try to find a better and safer life.

 What is the definition of a migrant worker?

-So really, anyone that moves from their home area to work in a new location is a migrant.
+So, anyone moving from their home area to work in a new location is a migrant.

-As most people are so mobile in America, if someone will move from one state to another to find work, we do not call them migrant workers.
-For Americans, the term migrant workers are usually people who move to another country, such as those that move from South or Central American, to find work in the United States.
+As most people are so mobile in America, if someone moves from one state to another to find work, we do not call them migrant workers.
+For Americans, migrant workers are usually people who move to another country, such as those that move from South or Central America, to find work in the United States.